 Next time, you can just begin another conversation from… “You can’t believe what I heard on BBC/read in the Global News… (and the conversation is about Barak Obama and what great thing he’s done now!)

-Or you can simply say… “I thought again about you said….”
+Or you can simply say… “I thought again about what you said….”

 Or… “After our conversation, I went and looked up….”

-Just from that one conversation, you can start so many other conversations and keep the emotional momentum.
-No hand-wringing, “what do I say”, “what should I talk about”.
+Just from that one conversation, you can start so many other conversations and keep building on the positive emotions created in the first conversation.
+No “what do I say” hand-wringing, “what should I talk about”.

 Emotional momentum will carry you over to the next conversation.